 Vietnam’s Long Thanh International Airport Nears Phased Opening

 Preparations continue for the phased opening of Vietnam’s Long Thanh International Airport, one of the largest greenfield aviation projects in Southeast Asia.
-The facility is designed to eventually handle over 100 million passengers annually and relieve pressure on Ho Chi Minh City’s Tan Son Nhat Airport.
-Early phases are targeted for progressive commissioning through 2026 and beyond.
+The facility is designed to eventually handle over 100 million passengers annually.

 Poland’s CPK Central Airport Project Advances Construction Planning

 Poland’s new Central Communication Port (CPK) airport project moved forward with finalization of key construction designs.
-The ambitious greenfield development is planned to serve as a major European hub, with initial phases targeted for opening later this decade.
-The project includes integrated rail and road connections and significant commercial development.
+The ambitious greenfield development is planned to serve as a major European hub.

 London Luton Airport Repurposes Hangars for Retail, Training, and MRO

 London Luton Airport (LTN) completed the first phase of an £11.5 million project to repurpose three former Monarch Airlines hangars.
-One hangar now serves as a consolidated retail supply center for more than 50 shops and restaurants, reducing vehicle movements and emissions.
-A second hangar is being converted into an easyJet engineering apprenticeship training center, while the third will support aircraft maintenance activities.
+One hangar now serves as a consolidated retail supply center for more than 50 shops and restaurants.

 Industry Innovations & Services